awsdocs/amazon-emr-management-guide/doc_source/emr-studio-service-role.md

    }
    ```

-1. Give your service role read and write access to the Amazon S3 directory where you want to back up Workspaces and notebook files\.
+1. Give your service role read and write access to your Amazon S3 location for EMR Studio\.
 Use the following minimum set of permissions\.
 For more information, see the [Amazon S3: Allows read and write access to objects in an S3 Bucket, programmatically and in the console](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket-console.html) example\.

    ```
    "s3:PutObject",